yext/answers-search-ui/README.md

   {{/inline}}
 ```

-Some css to flip the thumbs up icon the right way.
+This specific example needs some css to flip the thumbs up icon the right way.

 ```css
   .customDirectAnswer-thumbsUpIcon svg {